Welcome to today's edition of the Rush 24-7 podcast.

 And collective bargaining was like the essence of fairness, the workers getting the little crumbs that they could.

-So the whole concept of collective bargaining rights in the minds of the ignorance, the people that don't pay a whole lot of attention, people who are governed by their feelings and emotions, it's a tough one to overcome.
+So the whole concept of collective bargaining rights in the minds of the ignorant, the people that don't pay a whole lot of attention, people who are governed by their feelings and emotions, it's a tough one to overcome.

-There's going to have to be something to replace collective bargaining rights here as a phrase to explain what's what's going on.
+There's going to have to be something to replace collective bargaining rights here as a phrase to explain what's going on.

 You can say it's money laundering.

-You can say it's usurpation taxpayer dollars, because that's what it is.
+You can say it's usurpation, taxpayer dollars, because that's what it is.

 Nevertheless, this 7,000 victory, 7,000 vote victory makes far more sense.